OluwadahunsiA/middle.messenger.praktikum.yandex/README.md

 The Block class that each page extends can be found in the core folder.

-This app is deployed on yandex cloud and can be found here <a href="https://bba2e3lduugvnivs5ce8.containers.yandexcloud.net/">"https://bba2e3lduugvnivs5ce8.containers.yandexcloud.net/</a>
+This app is deployed on yandex cloud and can be found here <a href="https://bba2e3lduugvnivs5ce8.containers.yandexcloud.net/" target="_blank"> https://bba2e3lduugvnivs5ce8.containers.yandexcloud.net/ </a>

 In order to start the project locally: